Merlin: Modern culture

-Things named in honour of the legendary figure include asteroid 2598 Merlin, the British company Merlin Entertainments, the handheld console Merlin, the literary magazine Merlin, the metal band Merlin, and more than a dozen different British warships each called HMS Merlin.
+Things named in honour of the legendary figure include asteroid 2598 Merlin, the company Merlin Entertainments, the handheld console Merlin, the literary magazine Merlin, the metal band Merlin, and more than a dozen different British warships each called HMS Merlin.
+Merlinia, the Ordovician trilobite, is also named after Merlin; the name is given in memory of a Welsh legend in which the broken tail parts of trilobites were identified as butterflies turned to stone by Merlin.
+The British-made Merlin helicopter has been in use by the armed forces of Britain, Denmark, Portugal, and others under the name Merlin instead of its original AgustaWestland AW101 designation.

 He was one of eight British magical figures who were commemorated on a series of UK postage stamps issued by the Royal Mail in 2011, and one of the three Arthurian figures (along with Arthur and Morgan) commemorated on the gold and silver British pound coins issued by the Royal Mint in 2023.
-Merlinia, the Ordovician trilobite, is also named after Merlin; the name is given in memory of a Welsh legend in which the broken tail parts of trilobites were identified as butterflies turned to stone by Merlin.
+Universal Islands of Adventure used to have a medieval section called Merlinwood which held the Flying Unicorn and Dueling Dragons roller coasters and also featured the Enchanted Oak Tavern, a restaurant located inside a giant tree-stump with a face of Merlin on it; this area has since been demolished for The Wizarding World of Harry Potter and its attractions incorporated into the Harry Potter universe as Flight of the Hippogriff and Dragon Challenge.
+Merlin's Marvelous Miscellany, opened in 2022 as a tribute to Merlin's Magic Shop of the 1950s, is a souvenir shop in Fantasyland at Disneyland; several Disney Parks also feature The Sword in the Stone Ceremony hosted by Disney's Merlin from the 1963 animated film The Sword in the Stone.

-Contrary to a popular belief among the Royal Air Force pilots and general society at the time (and also later), the Merlin engine that powered several British aircraft during the Second World War (including the famous Spitfire fighter that helped to win the Battle of Britain) was not named after the Arthurian legend figure, but after the bird, as dictated by the Rolls-Royce company naming policy.
+Contrary to a popular belief among the Royal Air Force pilots and general society at the time (and also later), the Merlin engine that powered several types of British aircraft during the Second World War (including the famous Spitfire fighters that helped to win the Battle of Britain) was not named after the Arthurian legend figure, but after the bird, as dictated by the Rolls-Royce company naming policy.
 That coincidence nevertheless had a positive effect on British war morale.